 Two years ago, Lynne Moran, CEO of Blackmans Bay Childrens Services decided she wanted to do more to improve the mental health and wellbeing of her workplace.
-The organisation’s super fund, Tasplan sponsored them to undertake a Wellbeing Works program with their workplace mental health foundation partner, SuperFriend.
+The organisation’s super fund, Tasplan sponsored them to undertake a Wellbeing Works program with their workplace mental health partner, SuperFriend.
 The program is an ideal ‘starting point’ for workplace wellbeing as the short, guided conversation provides an assessment of a workplace’s strengths, gaps and capacity for implementing a workplace wellbeing strategy.
 Blackmans Bay Childrens Services has 100 employees across seven sites.

 Q & A with Lynne